BTS Munich 2026 · Allianz Arena July 11 & 12 Concert Day Notes →

 If this is your first trip to Munich, it is tempting to search only for hotels near Hauptbahnhof or Marienplatz.

-For Allianz Arena visitors This general guide helps you choose the right Munich base first.
-If one night of your trip depends on a major concert or event at Allianz Arena, read Where to Stay for Allianz Arena next.
-It adds the concert-night layer — Fröttmaning, U6, crowd flow, and the late return after a major show — on top of this guide.
+For Allianz Arena visitorsUse this as the main Munich accommodation note first.
+It helps you choose a base for the whole trip.
+If one night depends on a concert, football match, or other event at Allianz Arena, read Where to Stay for Allianz Arena next.
+That note adds the event-night layer: Fröttmaning, U6, crowd flow, and the late return after a major show.

 Marienplatz and New Town Hall in Munich